omnistrate/ctl/mkdocs/docs/omnistrate-ctl_environment_create.md

 ## omnistrate-ctl environment create

-Create a environment
+Create a Service Environment

 ### Synopsis

-This command helps you create a environment in your service.
+This command helps you create a new environment for your service.

 ```
 omnistrate-ctl environment create [service-name] [environment-name] [flags]